AdrianAntico/AutoQuant/docs/vnext_cross_target_forecasting.md

 ## Historical Archaeology

-The historical Vector implementation suggested that AutoQuant should support multiple targets, shared regressors, and target-level forecast evidence.
-Phase 20 preserves that analytical intent without preserving the historical API.
+The historical Vector implementation suggested that AutoQuant should support multiple targets, shared regressors, target-level forecast evidence, and a large family of candidate feature mechanisms.
+Phase 20 preserves the cross-target analytical intent without preserving the historical API.
+Phase 21 adds a mechanism inventory that classifies cross-target feature construction as future `feature_tuning`, because it is a competing feature hypothesis rather than a permanent forecasting operator.

 The modern contract differs in three ways: